 Diversity in Power Sources

-■ Composition of electricity sources (in kWh) owned by Osaka Gas (based on a power generation plan spanning April 1, 2021, to March 31, 2022)
+■ Composition of electricity sources owned by Osaka Gas and status of use of non-fossil-fuel certificates (in kWh) (based on a power generation plan spanning April 1, 2022, to March 31, 2023)

-We offer some of our customers a zero CO2 emission rate plan that combines FIT power along with non-fossil fuel certificates, as well as a rate plan that uses surplus electricity generated by Ene-Farm type S, a residential fuel cell.
-The composition of power sources of other rate plans that do not have a specific power source is as shown on the left.
+We offer some of our customers a virtually zero CO2 emission pricing plan that combines photovoltaic power/FIT-based power along with non-fossil-fuel certificates, as well as a pricing plan that uses surplus electricity generated by Ene-Farm type S, a residential fuel cell.
+The composition of power sources of other pricing plans that do not have a specific power source is as shown above.

 - *1 Part of the cost for us to procure this electricity is covered by the levy collected from all electricity users, including those who are not our customers.
 The CO2 emissions of this electricity are treated as having the average CO2 emissions of electricity nationwide, including thermal power generation.

 - *2 Electricity traded via this market includes hydrogen power, thermal power, nuclear power, FIT electricity and electricity generated from renewable energy sources.

 The Daigas Group began supplying electricity to households and business operators such as restaurants and merchandise shops in April 2016 following full liberalization of the retail power market.
 The Group provides electricity to its customers, using power transmission and distribution networks operated by Kansai Transmission and Distribution, Inc. or other companies, which means that the service quality and reliability will remain the same as before.
 The Daigas Group has established a solid electricity supply system whereby power supply will not be suspended even if problems occur at power plants operated by the Group.